Prathameshbhujbal/PrathameshBhujbal.github.io/index.md

 Hi, my name is [Prathamesh bhujbal](https://github.com/Prathameshbhujbal)!
-I'm a cybersecurity and data science undergrad and passionate about back-end development, ethical hacking
+I'm a cybersecurity and data science undergrad and passionate about back-end development and ethical hacking.

 #### - CONTACT DETAILS:
 - Phone Number: 9422126127